aadshalshihry/larahyp/README.md

 ```

-In each success transaction `laravel-hyperpay` package fire an event with the necessary data take a look at our `TransactionSuccessListener` class.
+In each success transaction `larahyp` package fire an event with the necessary data take a look at our `TransactionSuccessListener` class.

 ```php
 <?php